sami-ka/scorepyo/docs/depth_binarizer/binarizer.md

 '   '

-The `AutoBinarizer` class extracts every plateau of single-feature trees of the fitted EBM.
+The `EBMBinarizer` class extracts every plateau of single-feature trees of the fitted EBM.
 Plateau with a negative log-odd value can be filtered with the `keep_negative` parameter.
 The number of plateaux of single-feature tree, and thus binary features extracted by continuous feature, is bounded by the `max_number_binaries_by_features` parameter.
 <br /><br />

 :::{admonition} Info